UPPMAX/UPPMAX-documentation/docs/software/jupyter.md

 $ jupyter-lab
 ```

-A local Firefox session (not a internet web page!) should start with the Jupyter notebook/lab interface.
+A local Firefox session (not a internet web page!)
+should start with the Jupyter notebook/lab interface.

-- If not, make jupyter work in background, start firefox and paste the address.
+- If not, make Jupyter work in background, start Firefox and paste the address.
 - `` <ctrl-z>``
 - ``bg``
 - ``firefox &``

 - copy-paste one of the addresses from the jupyter output in the terminal into the address files in the open ``firefox`` session.

 - You can browse in jupyter to a test notebook in ``/proj/workshop/Jupyter-demo/Test-01.ipynb``

 ## Jupyter in a virtual environment (venv)

-You could also use jupyter- (lab or notebook) in a virtual environment.
+You could also use jupyter- (lab or notebook) in a [`venv` virtual environment](python_venv.md).

 If you decide to use the ``--system-site-packages`` configuration you will get ``jupyter`` from the python modules you created you virtual environment with.
 However, you won't find your locally installed packages from that jupyter session.
 To solve this, reinstall jupyter within the virtual environment by force (option ``-I``):